king-fox-2019/mini-wp/server/README.md

 ### 404: Not Found

 - `User not found`: This happens when your account has been removed from the system (banned).
+- `Article not found`: This could happen when you try to access deleted article, or the `article's id` is invalid.
+Recheck the `article's id` or, if not sure, try to use Get All Articles route to see the correct `id` for that article.

+### 403: Forbidden

+- `Unauthorized access to this article`: This means you are trying to modify (edit, delete) articles which is not authorised by you.
+If that's not the case, it's possibly because of incorrect `id`.
+Try to check it and make sure you were accessing the correct article.